 Grace transforms a life

-to engage with one another in mutual respect—
+percipience and perspicacity that enables people to engage with one another in mutual respect,

-a foundation that has long supported the arts of Japan,
+and are the foundation that has long supported the traditional Japanese arts,

-Through this course, you will learn how to earn trust,
+Through this course, you will learn how proper etiquette can foster trust,

-discover the power of presenting yourself with intention,
+discover the power of presenting yourself to produce an effect, excite notice and make an impression,

-and witness how your actions and the way you connect with others begin to transform.
+and witness how your actions and the way you connect with others begin to change.

 Etiquette and hospitality hold the power